MarkoVrljes/Spring_routing_algo/README.md

-# Routing Algorithm Tool (Spring Boot + JavaScript)
+# Routing Algorithm Tool (Spring Boot + Modular JavaScript)

-A full-stack **routing visualization and algorithm simulation tool** that demonstrates **Dijkstra’s** and **Bellman-Ford** algorithms powered by a **Spring Boot backend**.
+A full-stack **routing visualization and algorithm simulation tool** for **Dijkstra’s** and **Bellman-Ford** algorithms, powered by a **Spring Boot backend** and a modular JavaScript frontend.

-Originally a front-end only project, this upgraded version integrates **Java, Spring Boot REST APIs, and dynamic front-end visualization** to simulate how routing and optimization systems in financial and network environments work.
+The project now features a clean separation: all algorithm computation is performed in the backend, while the frontend is responsible for UI, visualization, and user interaction.
+The frontend code is fully modular and no longer contains any algorithm logic.

 ---